forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * unclear if the Minsk agreements are still a viable path.
 * Taking into account the opinion of the people is considered nice, especially considering the events around the [2014 Revolution](#events-around-the-2014-revolution).

 > The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
-Close and good relations to Russia are of great importance for them.
+Close and good relations with Russia are of great importance for them.

 #### Kherson oblast